 - Am I choosing food based on a specific emotion (ie. need for comfort) or physiological hunger?

-- Am I choosing foods based on a diet mentality (ie. lowest calorie option, or “lightest” option)?
+- Are my food choices based on a diet mentality (ie. lowest calorie option, or “lightest” option)?

-- Am I eating at a moderate pace and enjoying and noticing the taste of the food?
+- Is my eating moderately paced?
+And am I enjoying and noticing the taste of the food?

 - Am I distracted while eating?

-Mindful eating helps individuals to let go of “good foods” and “bad foods” and focus on maintaining a healthy lifestyle while enjoying food and nourishing the body.
+Mindful eating helps individuals to let go of “good foods” and “bad foods.”
+It helps us focus on maintaining a healthy lifestyle while enjoying food and nourishing the body.

 There is no such thing as failing at mindful eating, each meal and snack presents an opportunity to practice and increase awareness.